danielaparker/jsoncons/README.md

 As the `jsoncons` library has evolved, names have sometimes changed.
 To ease transition, jsoncons deprecates the old names but continues to support many of them.
 See the [deprecated list](https://github.com/danielaparker/jsoncons/wiki/deprecated) for the status of old names.
 The deprecated names can be suppressed by defining macro JSONCONS_NO_DEPRECATED, which is recommended for new code.

+What's new on master

+- The first template parameter of `basic_json` has been changed from `CharT` (char or wchar_t) to StringT (std::string or std::wstring).
+This change will be transparent to anyone using `json` or `wjson`, but those using custom allocators will need to change this template parameter.

+- The first two template parameters of `json_type_traits`, `CharT` and `Alloc`, have been replaced with `JsonT`, the json class itself, rather than its template parameters.
+This change will be transparent to everyone except those who have extended `json_type_traits`, who will need to make this change.

 ## Benchmarks

 [json_benchmarks](https://github.com/danielaparker/json_benchmarks) provides some measurements about how `jsoncons` compares to other `json` libraries.